eduelias/bucket-search/README.md

 5. Call method `.run()`

 ## Examples
 To see some examples, look for the folder examples.
-There we have a simple sequential query runner that will list all files in the bucket and query each one sequentially and log to console when any record is found.
+There we have a simple sequential query runner that will list all files in the bucket and query each one sequentially and log to console when any records are found.

 [^1]: To be able to query the S3 bucket you configured on your project, you need to have AWS credentials file set up and the correct credentials on your environment.